SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 model included 15 OTUs and explained
 62.6% of the variation in the tumor counts (Figure 2).
-As suggested in Figure 2A, when the OTUs were sorted in decreasing order by their Gini coefficient, there was a jump between the sixth and seventh OTUs.
-In fact, when we reconstructed the model using only the six OTUs that provided the largest Gini coefficients, the model explained
-62.8% of the variation in the tumor counts.
+As suggested in Figure 2A, when the OTUs were sorted in decreasing order by their mean decrease in the mean squared error (MSE), there was a jump between the sixth and seventh OTUs.
+In fact, when we reconstructed the model using only the six OTUs that provided the largest mean decrease in the MSE, the model explained 62.8% of the variation in the tumor counts.
 These six OTUs included members of the Firmicutes (OTU 6), Bacteroidetes (OTUs 4 and 19), Proteobacteria (OTU 3), and Tenericutes (OTUs 34 and 35).